juicedata/juicefs-csi-driver/docs/en/administration/troubleshooting.md

 ## CSI dashboard {#csi-dashboard}

 CSI dashboard is installed along with JuiceFS CSI Driver, it provides a web interface to view the status of JuiceFS CSI Driver components.
 Also, you can see all PVs, PVCs, and Pods that are using JuiceFS PVs.
-With csi dashboard, you can easily debug and troubleshoot.
+With CSI dashboard, you can easily debug and troubleshoot.
 Strongly recommended to use dashboard.

 Access the dashboard and you can see the following interface: